Last Updated on 7 November 2022

 Dubrovnik to Split bus: Day 6 of 10 day itinerary for Croatia

 Day 6: Today, it’s time to head to Split.
 The best way to get from Dubrovnik to Split is by bus (check out this detailed how to get from Dubrovnik to Split guide for all the info and options).
 The Dubrovnik to Split bus I used on this trip departed Dubrovnik at 10am and arrived in Split at 2.10pm, and was operated by a company called Promet Makarska.
 I booked my journey via GetByBus (I’d usually book directly with the company but the fare was cheaper and this is where you seem to be directed to when you book through the Promet Makarska website) and the service was prompt and affordable.
 Upon arrival in Split, settle into your accommodation and take a wander down the Riva (the waterfront) to orientate yourself, before heading for dinner!
+I chose to stay at Split Center Apartments, which was a chic studio flat a stone’s throw from the Old Town.

 Tip: Get an early bus from Dubrovnik to Split to maximise your time in Split.
 If you’re anything like me, it’s no fun waiting around in one destination when you are ready to move on to another because you just get fidgety waiting to leave!
 There are various companies who operate bus services from Dubrovnik to Split, so hopefully you’ll find a time to suit you!